oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Cross-Site Request Forgery Protections {#pattern-bmf-csrf}

-The interactions between the JavaScript application and the token-mediating backend rely on cookies for authentication and authorization.
+The interactions between the browser-based application and the token-mediating backend rely on cookies for authentication and authorization.
 Just like a BFF, the token-mediating backend is required to account for Cross-Site Request Forgery (CSRF) attacks.

 {{pattern-bff-csrf}} outlines the nuances of various mitigation strategies against CSRF attacks.
-Specifically for a token-mediating backend, these CSRF defenses only apply to the endpoint or endpoints where the JavaScript application can obtain its access tokens.
+Specifically for a token-mediating backend, these CSRF defenses only apply to the endpoint or endpoints where the application can obtain its access tokens.

 #### Advanced OAuth Security